 If something is wrong with your broadband and is making it run slowly, it won't matter if you have super-fast Wi-Fi: performance will be limited by the incoming broadband speed.

 If you find none of the tips below work, you might want to think about switching to a faster broadband provider.
-Here are best broadband deals right now.
+Here's out round-up of the best broadband deals, updated monthly.